 Your roof can be a major contributor to high heating bills.
 If you have a poorly maintained roof, you’ll lose heat and a constant temperature will be tricky to maintain.
 Alongside installing adequate loft insulation, a roof repair may be required to ensure your heating bills are kept to a minimum.
 A slipped tile or small hole can cause untold leaks that contribute to a damp and unhealthy environment.
 By fixing your roof and keeping it in sound condition, you’ll be saving money in the long run while maintaining a green living.
 It’s important to schedule roof inspections as follows:

 While there are many choices for heating, from standard radiators to reclaimed industrial heaters, these tend to be relatively inefficient.
 A more worthwhile way of heating your home is underfloor.
 Sitting under floorboards or tiles, underfloor heating maintains a more constant temperature through an entire room.
 No longer will you have to forego wall space to a radiator; this is ideal for those smaller rooms that are already poky and need all the help they can get to create the illusion of space.

-Energy saving bulbs have become more affordable to the masses now.
-While still a tad more expensive than standard bulbs, energy saving equivalents will last longer and use less electricity, saving you money in the process.
+Energy-saving bulbs have become more affordable to the masses now.
+While still a bit more expensive than standard bulbs, energy-saving equivalents will last longer and use less electricity, saving you money in the process.
 You can now get a little creative with your light installing Edison style vintage filament bulbs, alternative colors or spotlights.